alekart/archives-calendar-widget/readme.txt

 4. Widgets with different themes on the same page

 == Changelog ==

+= 1.0.10 =
+* [fix] title of the calendar (year/month) not changing when navigating if the "Disable title link" option is enabled

 = 1.0.9 =
 * [fix] BIG BUG due to bad usage of the `pre_get_posts` query alteration, it was altering all the queries causing unwanted behavior